Escape-Technologies/graphql-security-academy/packages/lessons/broken-object-property-level-authorization/README.md

 authors: ['escape']
 ---

-This lesson is about properly setting up object property level authorization in GraphQL with Apollo.
-The server code is given, with authentication developed following [Apollo's recommandations](https://www.apollographql.com/docs/apollo-server/security/authentication/).
+This lesson is about [properly setting up](https://escape.tech/blog/authentication-authorization-access-control/#access-control-best-practices-to-secure-your-graphql-api) Object Property Level Authorization in GraphQL with Apollo.
+The server code is given, with authentication developed following [Apollo's recommendations](https://www.apollographql.com/docs/apollo-server/security/authentication/).
 Our goal is to protect sensitive data from leaking to unauthorized users.

-The GraphQL server of this lesson has the same structure as _Broken Object-Level Authorization_.
+The GraphQL server of this lesson has the same structure as [Broken Object-Level Authorization](https://escape.tech/academy/broken-object-level-authorization).
 The data it severs is a list of users, with various details about them.
 Let's take a look at the data served by starting the server:

 - Open a new terminal.
 - Run `npm install` to install the dependencies.